 A Sermon on 1 Corinthians 3:21-23Read more

-Are you truly free?
-Modern man has declared himself free from the tyranny of religion, but what has been the effect?
-He is now enslaved to and governed by the popular opinion of man.
-In this sermon on 1 Corinthians 3:21-23, Dr. Martyn Lloyd-Jones directs our attention to Paul’s concern over division in the Corinthian church – a division that was the result of their glorying in their apostolic leaders instead of Christ.
-There is only One who can set us free from enslavement to the things of this world.
+Modern man people declare themselves free from the tyranny of religion, but what has been the effect?
+They are now enslaved to and governed by the popular opinion of humanity.
+In this sermon on 1 Corinthians 3:21–23 titled “Full Salvation,” Dr. Martyn Lloyd-Jones focuses on Paul’s concern over division in the Corinthian church, a division that was the result of their glorying in their apostolic leaders instead of Christ.
+There is only One who can set people free from enslavement to the things of this world.
 He is the Son of God, for whom and through whom all things exist.
-He came to set us free from the guilt of our sin, the reign of the devil, and the condemnation of the Law of God.
+He came to set people free from the guilt of their sin, the reign of the devil, and the condemnation of the law of God.
 He is coming again to destroy every enemy and to set up His eternal reign of righteousness and peace.
-If you believe in Him, you become a part of Him.
-You are Christ’s and in Him all things are yours.
+All who believe in Him become a part of Him.
+They are Christ’s and in Him all things are theirs.
 What does this mean?
-There is now no point in glorying in men.
-In Christ, you are no longer enslaved to their power, influence, or opinion.
-You are no longer enslaved even to your circumstances.
-You are truly free to experience His full salvation.
+There is now no point in glorying in people.
+In Christ, Christians are no longer enslaved to human power, influence, or opinion.
+They are no longer enslaved even to their circumstances.
+They are truly free to experience His full salvation.

 Additional Scripture Translations

 1 Corinthians 3:21-23, New American Standard Bible (NASB)

 21So then, no one is to be boasting in people.
 For all things belong to you, 22whether Paul or Apollos or Cephas, or the world or life or death, or things present or things to come; all things belong to you, 23and you belong to Christ, and Christ belongs to God.